Im2rnado/bedroz/README.md

 <img align="right" src="https://i.imgur.io/Amj2BQi_d.webp?maxwidth=640&shape=thumb&fidelity=medium" width="280px" draggable="false">

 # Bedroz
-Bedroz.lol is a website made with ReactJS, which has all your favorite movies and tv shows within a nice and clean UI.
+Bedroz.lol is a website made with ReactJS, which has all your favorite movies and tv shows, in a nice and clean UI.

 ## Requirements
 - [NodeJS](https://nodejs.org/en/download/)